nautes-labs/website/src/en/guide/user-guide/project.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute project deletion request

-2. Use the curl command or other tools to execute the API request to delete a project.
+Use the curl command or other tools to execute the API request to delete a project.

 After the request is successful, the resource file for the project will be deleted in the `default.project` repository of the specified product.

 > If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can delete projects.

 ## List Projects (API)

+### Compose project list request

-1. Generate an API request example by API definition `Project_ListProjects` and add the access token as a request header.
+Compose an API request example by API definition `Project_ListProjects` and add the access token as a request header.

 ```Shell
     curl -X 'GET' \
     'HTTP://$api-server-address/api/v1/products/$product_name/projects' \
     -H 'accept: application/json' \
     -H 'Authorization: Bearer $gitlab-access-token'
 ```

 The request example after replacing the variables is shown below:

 ```Shell
     curl -X 'GET' \
     'HTTP://xxx.xxx.xxx.xxx:xxxxx/api/v1/products/nautes-labs/projects' \